Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Construction has begun on twinning the North Saskatchewan River Bridge on Highway 15 and into Fort Saskatchewan.

-This section of Highway 15 is an important service and trade corridor through the Industrial Heartland, and a commuter route for thousands of Albertans.
+This section of Highway 15, which connects Fort Saskatchewan and Strathcona County with Sturgeon County and Edmonton, is an important service and trade corridor and a commuter route for thousands of Albertans.
 It is the only river crossing into Fort Saskatchewan, with one lane of traffic in both directions.

-- since 2009, traffic volumes on the 2-lane Highway 15 bridge have increased by 50% and continue to grow
+- Since 2009, traffic volumes on the Highway 15 bridge have increased by 50% and continue to grow.

-- vehicles cross the Highway 15 bridge more than 23,000 times a day, which creates congestion, especially during peak periods
+- Vehicles cross the bridge more than 23,000 times a day, which creates congestion, especially during peak periods.

 Highway 15 twinning work will be completed through 2 separate projects:

-This project will consist of construction east of the Highway 15 and Highway 28A intersection, to west of the Highway 15 and Highway 37 intersection, including:
+This project includes construction east of the Highway 15 and Highway 28A intersection, to west of the Highway 15 and Highway 37 intersection: